IIITM-Jay/Property-Management-System-Docs/docs/source/index.rst

 .. important::
       * The sysytem follows the classic three level architecture of databse: *Physical level, Conceptual level and External level*
-      * It enables data to be separated from the underlying structure through a three-schema approach, promoting data independence.
+      * It enables data to be separated from the underlying structure through a three-schema approach, promoting data independence

 .. toctree::